Dan-Monteiro/Desktop-Binary-Translator/README.md

 # Desktop-Binary-Translator
-This is a Java Desktop Application for Translating Binaries
+This is a Simple Java Desktop Application for Translating Binaries